harmony 鸿蒙Power-off Charging Animation Customization

 "//vendor/hihope/rk3568/battery/profile:battery_config",

-"//vendor/hihope/rk3568/animation/profile:animation_config" # Add the configuration for building of animation_config.
+"//vendor/hihope/rk3568/animation/profile:animation_config", # Add the configuration for building of animation_config.

-"//vendor/hihope/rk3568/animation/resource/resources_config0" # Add the configuration for building of image resources.
+"//vendor/hihope/rk3568/animation/resource/resources_config" # Add the configuration for building of image resources.

 ]